IPP 2 – Use and Disclosure

 The Privacy Commissioner considered that IPP 2.1(e) permits the use and disclosure of personal information at any stage of an investigation into serious misconduct for the purposes of determining whether the suspected activity is taking place.
 While noting that it is likely for disclosures during an investigation to involve a mix of personal information that may or may not be relevant to the investigation, in this case, the information was necessary to the investigation.
 Accordingly, the Privacy Commissioner declined the complaint on the basis that there had not been an interference with privacy.

-In Kudleck v Victoria University (see Case Study 2D above), VCAT found that ‘unlawful activity’ does not include activities that may constitute disciplinary offences created through regulations made under Part 5 of the Victoria University Act 2010 – a regulation made under that Act is not a statutory rule under the Subordinate Legislation Act 1994 (Vic) nor a subordinate instrument for the purposes of s 32 of the Interpretation of Legislation Act 1984 (Vic).
-However, VCAT found that IPP 2.1(e) did not authorise the use or disclosure by Victoria University.
+In Kudleck v Victoria University (Human Rights) VCAT 1971 (see Case Study 2D above), VCAT found ‘unlawful activity’ does not include activities that may constitute disciplinary offences created through regulations made under Part 5 of the Victoria University Act 2010 (Vic).
+This was because a regulation made under that Act is not a statutory rule under the Subordinate Legislation Act 1994 (Vic) nor a subordinate instrument for the purposes of s 32 of the Interpretation of Legislation Act 1984 (Vic).
+Therefore, VCAT found IPP 2.1(e) did not authorise the use or disclosure by Victoria University.

 Investigation by the organisation

-When an organisation proposes to use or disclose personal information in order to investigate suspected unlawful activity itself:
+When an organisation proposes to use or disclose personal information to investigate suspected unlawful activity, the organisation should be aware that:

 - the use or disclosure should be as confined as possible throughout the organisation’s investigation, both in terms of the number of individuals whose information is involved and the number of people who are given access to the information.

-Personal information may be used or disclosed at any point during an investigation into unlawful activity or serious misconduct – see Case Study 2M above, exploring Complainant I v Department.31
+Personal information may be used or disclosed at any point during an investigation into unlawful activity or serious misconduct.
+See Case Study 2P above, concerning Complainant I v Department VPrivCmr 4.

 Disclosure to relevant persons and authorities